-The coverage of the Emley Moor station was improved during 1966 when the service was transferred to a new high mast erected adjacent to the existing tower.
+The coverage of the Emley Moor station was improved on 15 August 1966 when the service was transferred to a new high mast erected adjacent to the existing tower.
 The new 1,265 ft mast, at one time the tallest in Europe, replaced the open lattice type of tower.
 The newer design used curved steel segments to form a 9 ft diameter cylinder for the 900 ft mast column.
 A 350 ft lattice section on top, together with the capping cylinder, broght the total height to 1,265 ft.
 Although the new mast was built by the Authority primarily for the new UHF colour transmissions, it also brought improved VHF service to a number of local areas, particularly Sheffield and Hull.

-In 1965 the Authority brought into operation a new relay station to serve the Scarborough area.
+On 11 June 1965 the Authority brought into operation a new relay station to serve the Scarborough area.
 This station was remotely controlled and monitored from the Emley Moor transmitting station.

 Photo: The old and the ill-fated 'new' masts at Emley Moor, 1966